michlin0825/openai-agent-app-20250929/README.md

 ## What This App Does

 This intelligent chatbot combines **document knowledge** with **real-time web search** to provide comprehensive answers.
-Built using the **OpenAI Agents SDK**, it demonstrates modern agentic AI capabilities with RAG-first architecture and hybrid search functionality.
+Built using the **OpenAI Agents SDK**, it demonstrates modern agentic AI capabilities with intelligent tool routing, streaming responses, and advanced memory management.

 ### Screenshots